Total and dark mass from observations of galaxy centers with Machine Learning: Discussion

 \subsection{Source of systematics}

 In \S\ref{sec:preamble} we have listed a series of potential factors that can produce a misalignment between the simulation data and the observational data, which might introduce some systematic errors in the ML prediction based on simulations.
-We have also discussed that, by construction, the physical properties of galaxies in a single simulation are model (i.e. cosmology, feedback, DM flavour) dependent, this means that training on a single simulation might give a wrong answer about the true mass content of a galaxy.
-In \S\ref{sec:results}, we have presented the first attempt of central mass content predictions of different observational datasets from \mla, i.e. a machine learning based mass estimator trained to use a set of very basic observable from multi-band imaging and spectroscopic surveys.
-Due to the well known misalignment between real galaxy data and simulations \citep{Cosmological-simulation-galaxy-formation-2020NatRP...2...42V}, which we have also reported here (e.g. in Fig. \ref{fig: kde-distribution}, or Fig. \ref{fig: spider-no—Re-with-gr}), the fact that we have still found an excellent agreement with classical mass (e.g. in Fig. \ref{fig: train-simu-pred-real_1}) is not a trivial result.
-However, here below we want to address, in a more quantitative, albeit not exhaustive, way, some obvious source of systematics and provide possible pathways for future improvements of the \mla\ results.
+We have also discussed that, by construction, the physical properties of galaxies in a single simulation are model (i.e., cosmology, feedback, DM flavor) dependent, this means that training on a single simulation might give a wrong answer about the true mass content of a galaxy.
+In \S\ref{sec:results} we have presented the first attempt at central mass content predictions of different observational datasets from \mla , a machine learning-based mass estimator trained to use a set of very basic observables from multiband imaging and spectroscopic surveys.
+It's noteworthy that we have achieved an excellent agreement with classical mass(e.g., in Fig.~\ref{fig: train-simu-pred-real_1}), since there is a well-known misalignment between real galaxy data and simulations \citep{Cosmological-simulation-galaxy-formation-2020NatRP...2...42V}, which is also reported in e.g., Fig.~\ref{fig: kde-distribution} or Fig.~\ref{fig: spider-no-Re-with-gr}.
+However, here below we want to address, in a more quantitative, albeit not exhaustive way, some obvious sources of systematics and provide possible pathways for future improvements of the \mla\ results.